Judicial system of Cuba: History of the Cuban Judiciary

 Shortly after the Cuban Revolution, the Cuban government adopted as its guiding force the ideas of Marxism-Leninism and sought to build a socialist society in accordance with these principles.
 In order to do this, the existing political and economic structure had to be dismantled, and with it, the nation's laws and legal system.
 Gradually, a new legal system arose, based heavily on communist legal theory.

-The Cuban Judiciary is currently one of the three branches of the Cuban government, the others being the executive and the legislative branch.
-It has been contended that the judiciary lacks independence and is subordinate to the executive branch of government.
+Due to its Marxist-Leninist influences, the Cuban Judiciary is currently one of the organs under its unified power, the others being the executive, procurate and the permanent organ.
+It has been contended that the judiciary lacks independence and is subordinate to the National Assembly of People's Power, the highest organ of state power.

 The original legal system in Cuba was a reflection of its status as a Spanish colony.
 Even after the nation received its independence in 1902, vestiges of Spanish law remained in effect - for example, the Civil Code remained in effect, with modifications, until 1987.
 The period of United States occupation and influence resulted in developments such as the Supreme Court of Cuba.
 After the Cuban Revolution, the legal system underwent a series of radical transformations, both in terms of its structure and also in terms of the laws it promulgated.
 After a variety of experimental tribunals and projects, the legal system was institutionalized in 1976, with the adoption of a new Constitution.
 In the intervening years, changes have continued to occur.